-Many writers today look into the future and see a world just like this one, only much, much worse.
+Many writers today look into the future and see a dystopian world just like our world today, only much, much worse.

-The best we can do is maintain, and that, too, is a losing battle.
-As in love and in life, this is a concept with little meaning.
-Nothing really maintains.
+The best we can do is maintain.
+But, as in love, in life, too, this is a concept with no meaning.
+Nothing maintains.
 Nothing ever stays the same.

-I chose the dim candle and have attempted to work to brighten its lumens a little, to focus it a bit more closely, and to shine it onto a brighter path.
+I chose the dim candle and have worked to brighten its lumens a little, to focus it a bit more closely, and to shine it on a brighter path ahead.
 I know it may be useless.
 I know few will believe it.
-But I hope that some will turn to the truth of human nature, and to see the beauty there.
-It is as obvious as the nose on your face.
-All of history tells us it’s true.
+But I hope some will turn to the deeper truths of human nature, and see the beauty there.
+It is as obvious as the nose on our face.
+All of history tells us this is true.
 But, still, most won’t believe it.
+Perhaps, some will.

-Writing utopian novels in a dystopian world may be like shouting in a forest where no one can hear; or like looking into a tunnel with no light; or like putting a message in a bottle and tossing it into the deep blue sea …
+Utopian writing in a dystopian world is like talking in a language that only you understand.
+It’s like seeing light in a tunnel that never ends.
+It’s like putting a message in a bottle and tossing it into the deep blue sea.

 Writing utopian novels in a dystopian world is like whispering “I love you,” then waiting to see what happens.